The moisture generated in the house can come from many sources - people, pets, cooking, showering, fish tanks, open

 compared with 2004.

-can be strapped to backpacks, bicycles, strollers and wheelchairs the devices can automatically draw in air and count the
+strapped to backpacks, bicycles, strollers and wheelchairs the devices can automatically draw in air and count the

 volume of fine particulates which in turn can provide a guide to the air quality for that specific area of the city and TEA